 When thought ends, awareness becomes instantly intense and the act of seeing undergoes an immediate transformation.
-This happens because the contents of memory - words, ideas, imaginings, remembrances, and the like - all these filters and lenses - suddenly cease to be projected; their application ends; they vanish, like steam in the air, between the observer and the objects of his observation or perception.
+This happens because the contents of memory-words, ideas, imaginings, remembrances, and the like-all these filters and lenses-suddenly cease to be projected; their application ends; they vanish, like steam in the air, between the observer and the objects of his observation or perception.
 When they vanish the distortion (which one mistakes for clarity) they cause ends; and to the observer, with eyes wide open, is at once revealed the actual present, which is truly shocking to see because one can never become used to it.
 It is always new; and it always has been new: In the present there is nothing old.
-Thought cannot reveal and can never reveal the actual present, or what is, as Krishnamurti often called it.
+Thought cannot reveal, can never reveal, the actual present, or what is, as Krishnamurti often called it, because by its nature thought is a backward process, each thought always taking one back to the past, and every succession of thoughts keeping him tethered to it.

-Thought - thinking, remembering, imagining - completely prevents awareness of the actual present.
+Thought-thinking, remembering, imagining-completely prevents awareness of the actual present.
 It prevents it because thought is nothing more than memory in action, and memory in action continually removes one from the actual present and keeps him in the past, psychologically, and actually and continually dims and alters his perception and vision.

 Having known from infancy only the past, and having ever been aware of only the past, or what was, and from infancy perpetually projecting the contents of memory, one invariably mistakes awareness of the past for awareness of the actual present, or what is; the reason is that the past is all one has ever known and been aware of from infancy.
 It truly is like growing up and always living in a tinted bubble, and never seeing without the tinted bubble-wall in the way.
-Meditation ends the cycle, and reveals the actual present - the world and everything in it stripped of all words, ideas, and such, showing the observer for the first time that everything is always new, and always 'was,' and is, and 'will ever be' a mystery; that words are not, and have never been, and can never be the realities that they are intended to represent; that one is, in fact, everything that he or she observes.
-It is all one movement - a universe, all the parts of which make a whole and are ever changing in synchrony; only the ego is out of step and gets left behind.
+Meditation ends the cycle, and reveals the actual present-the world and everything in it stripped of all words, ideas, and such, showing the observer for the first time that everything is always new, and always 'was,' and is, and 'will ever be' a mystery; that words are not, and have never been, and can never be the realities that they are intended to represent; that one is, in fact, everything that he or she observes.
+It is all one movement-a universe, all the parts of which make a whole and are ever changing in synchrony; only the ego is out of step and gets left behind.
 For the ego, one's identity, is in fact a permanent resident of the past, a piece of fiction.